Are you tired of trying every new planning system on the market and still feeling over-scheduled, overcommitted, and overwhelmed?

 I suggest conducting these reviews once in the evening after your workday is complete and once the following morning.
 I also recommend a midday review to allow for adjustments to your daily plan as event unfold and your day evolves.

-These mindful reviews act as ongoing relevancy filters and, when carried out as instructed, they allow you to view the current day, assess your progress on the tasks undertaken thus far, plan for adjustments and, if needed, rescheduling of tasks to another date.
+These mindful reviews act as ongoing relevancy filters and, when carried out as instructed, they allow you to view the current day, assess your progress on the tasks undertaken thus far, plan for adjustments and if needed, rescheduling of tasks to another date.

-If you need to reschedule, place an right-facing side arrow > next to the task on the current Day-At-A-Time Work Area and note the date you’ve rescheduled it for.
+If you need to reschedule, place a right-facing side arrow > next to the task on the current Day-At-A-Time Work Area and note the date you’ve rescheduled it for.
 Place the same arrow next to the task when the appropriate Day-At-A-Time Work Area is the current day.